 If you only have time for a four-night stay, we know you’ll be back again.
 In fact, even if you stay a week we know you’ll be back again with family & friends!

 You’re on a mission to get here and ready to set up camp.
 Welcome!
 The Taka team will help get you sorted at check-in, then you’re off to get organised and get your bearings.
-Maybe you’re ready for a short walk already and decide to check out the Rock Pool for a swim or Baloon Cave to experience the area.
+Maybe you’re ready for a short walk already and decide to check out Mickey’s Creek or even the Rock Pool for a swim.
 Either way you’re definitely ready for some Taka time, so join us for our daily fun Bush bar at 4pm and then stay for the info session to hear all about the best walks to do in the time you have, plus loads of other useful stuff.

 Making the most of your time, you’re into it already and booked in for the day on our Wilderness Wander tour to discover the hidden secrets of the gorge, so meet your guide at 8am ready with water, snacks and a packed lunch.
 Heading out on your own?
 Do the ‘big 4’, a must do 14km walk that takes in some of the best sites.
 Either way, the promise of ice-cream and Bush bar at the end of the day spur you on, and if you don’t want to cook, join us for a yummy two-course roast dinner and social night out.